 Volumes: See this page for links to volumes available for free download.

 Guarantee: you will be satisfied or your money will be refunded.

 $40; now $35

-Sample Maps: Click on thumbnail for larger images - these are 25% of the resolution of the maps on the CD.
+Sample Maps: Click on thumbnail for larger images - these are 25% of the resolution of the maps in the collection.

 The Unique Value of the Survey of Western Palestine Maps

 By Todd Bolen, producer

 In the early 1870s, the Palestine Exploration Fund of Great Britain sent out a team of explorers to make a careful survey of the land west of the Jordan River.
 Published in 1880 at a scale of 1 inch to 1 mile (1:63,360), the map collection included 26 sheets, each one approximately 2 feet (60 cm) square.
 This undertaking was extraordinary for its day, and was the first scientific map of the Holy Land.
 What the surveyors could never have known, however, was just how valuable their work would be to future generations.
 Within a few years, the First Aliyah began, and increasing streams of Jewish people moved to Palestine in the following decades.
 The Arab population was also exploding because of a high birthrate.
 Riots, uprisings, and wars in turn led to major changes in the locations of populations.
 Sites which had long preserved ancient names were abandoned.
 Old cities were expanded and new cities were built.
 One hundred years later, the map of the land is radically different.
 The maps of the Survey of Western Palestine captured the land before these momentous changes.